TheRestartProject/RepairDirectory/readme.md

 ### Status

-The Repair Directory is currently in alpha and is undergoing active testing and development.
+The Repair Directory is currently in beta and is undergoing active testing and development.
 Please get in touch at tech@therestartproject.org if you would like to collaborate.

 ### Credits